alibabacloud-howto/apsara-video-live-demo/README.md

 We now need to link the "push" and "pull" domains together:
 * Go back to your domain names list in the [Apsara Video Live console](https://live.console.aliyun.com/);
-* Next to your "pull" domain, click on the "Configure" link;
+* Next to your "pull" domain, click on the "Domain Settings" link;
-* In the new page, click on the button with the "pen" icon for "Stream Pushing Information > Ingest Domain Name";
+* In the new page, go to the "Stream Ingest Information" tab and click on the button "Add Stream Ingest Information";
 * In the popup, select your "push" domain (e.g. livevideo-push.my-sample-domain.xyz) and click on "OK".

 Finally, we need to add some HTTP header configuration in order to solve [CORS problems](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS):
 * Go back to your domain names list in the [Apsara Video Live console](https://live.console.aliyun.com/);
-* Next to your "pull" domain, click on the "Configure" link;
+* Next to your "pull" domain, click on the "Domain Settings" link;
 * In the new page, click on the "HTTP Header Settings" left menu item;
 * Click on the "Add" button; in the new popup, select the `Access-Control-Allow-Origin` header, and set the value `*`;
 * Click on OK to confirm; the configuration should look like this: